Roblox/avatar-evolution/Instances/Workspace/FindPartOnRay.md

 +++
-target = "Workspace.FindPartOnRay"
+Target = "Workspace.FindPartOnRay"
-description = "Finds the first BasePart along the given ray." related = ["Workspace.FindPartOnRayWithIgnoreList"]
+Description = "Finds the first BasePart along the given ray."
+Related = ["Workspace.FindPartOnRayWithIgnoreList"]
 +++

 Find the first `BasePart` intersecting with the given `Ray` at the point closest to the ray's origin.